-There are many ways of making money online, whether you choose to do it as your main activity or as a side project.
+There are many ways of making money online, whether you do it as your main activity or as a side project.
 And today, we will be talking about the method that I am most familiar with – publishing online courses.

-I have been doing it as a side-activity for a number of years while being employed full-time as a software developer.
+I have been doing it as a side activity for a number of years while being employed full-time as a software developer.
 And even though experienced software developers, myself included, earn pretty well, I have occasionally managed to exceed my salary by selling online courses, relative to the amount of time I’ve put into it.
 So, it definitely can be a pretty solid way of earning money.

 But before I delve deeper into the matter, I need to say that being an author of online courses is not for everyone.
 To be successful, you absolutely must have the following attributes:

 - Have a sufficient amount of spare time.
-If you have a full-time job or a business, a course with the total content duration of an hour may take you a week to do.
-And that’s if you can dedicate at least two hours per each working day and half a weekend to it.
+If you have a full-time job or a business, a course with a total content duration of an hour may take you a week to do.
+And that’s if you can dedicate at least two hours per working day and half a weekend to it.
 Just be aware of this before you start.

-For example, when I share my knowledge of software development with others, I benefit financially, they benefit by gaining new knowledge and the overall society benefits, because there are now more competent people in it.
+For example, when I share my knowledge of software development with others, I benefit financially, they benefit by gaining new knowledge, and the overall society benefits because there are now more competent people in it.

 But today, we will be talking specifically about making money.